atAlexFM/curiously/README.md

 3. Go to the bookmark toolbar and pin Curiously onto the toolbar

 ## Credit
-A big thanks to Vyacheslav Basharov for providing the boilerplate and Russell Barnard from (https://www.youtube.com/channel/UC-h4Q0_5zTX66AxJucRmxRQ) for lending a hand.
+A big thanks to Vyacheslav Basharov for providing the boilerplate and Russell Barnard from [Rusty Zone](https://www.youtube.com/channel/UC-h4Q0_5zTX66AxJucRmxRQ) for lending a hand.